angarsky/diveintopython/learn/classes.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/classes

 Classes in Python allow developers to create reusable components for their code, making it easier to maintain and modify.
-In this article, we'll explore the basics of classes in Python and how to use them effectively in your projects.
+In this article, we will explore the basics of classes in Python and how to use them effectively in your projects.

 ## Basic Principles of Object-Oriented Programming